Tag: Marriage counseling for men

 I’m A Good Guy, Why Doesn’t My Wife Want Me??

-If you value family, hard work, integrity, being a handyman, honesty, or loyalty then we’re cut from the same cloth.
+If you value family, hard work, integrity, being a handyman, honesty, or loyalty, then we’re cut from the same cloth.

 If you lean towards being easy-going, non-confrontational, conflict-avoidant, or self-sacrificing, then we’re pretty much blood brothers.